DOMjudge/domjudge/doc/manual/overview.rst

 ========

-DOMjudge is a system for running programming contests, like the ICPC regional and world championship programming contests.
+DOMjudge is a system for running programming contests, like the ICPC regional and world finals programming contests.

-This usually means that teams are on-site and have a fixed time period (mostly 5 hours) and one computer to solve a number of problems (mostly 8-11).
+This usually means that teams are on-site and have a fixed time period (mostly 5 hours) and one computer to solve a number of problems (mostly 8-12).
 Problems are solved by writing a program in one of the allowed languages, that reads input according to the problem input specification and writes the correct, corresponding output.